 Day 3 and 4 focused on combining two domains, so land and sea or air and land etc. Day 3 went well with fantastic interviews with judges and teams helping to really give some depth to the videos.
 Again underwater proved to be a bit challenging but we managed, with the help of some footage given to us by the teams that they took on-board their robots.
 Day 4 didn’t go as well as the second half of the competition had to be cancelled due to strong winds.
 Wind had been an issue throughout the competition and all of our equipment required regular cleaning to keep the dust out, as well as dealing with constant wind when recording sound.

 That day however you could barely stand in the open for all the dust and sand being kicked up by the wind and getting good sound for interviews was nearly impossible.
 We could only hope that the weather improved for the Grand Challenge.

 The final days were the Grand Challenge, as much for us filming as for those competing.
 The timescale was starting to tighten as we only had two days to film, cut and polish the remaining two videos.
 With increasing pressure to produce high quality products we pulled out all the stops.
 Fortunately all the teams rose to the occasion and provided us with some spectacular on-board footage as well as some nice underwater diver footage.
 The Grand Challenge turned out to be a great success with all the teams at least competing even if they didn’t all finish the challenge.

 Tim Moxon completed the UWE Bristol Masters in Science Communication in 2013.

 For more information about EuRathlon please visit the project website.

-Posted on November 18, 2015, in SCU projects, Students at SCU and tagged Alan Winfield, euRathlon, Masters, robots, Science Communication Unit, SCU, students, UWE Bristol.
+Posted on November 18, 2015, in Faculty of Environment and Technology, MSc Science Communication, Research & projects, Science, technology & engineering and tagged Alan Winfield, euRathlon, Robots, SCU, Students, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.